acoffman/indexmarks/README.md

 5. Continue bookmarking things like normal - but when you want to search, click the newly added IndexMarks icon in Chrome!

+6. Note that the first time you start IndexMarks, it will spider your bookmark tree and build the initial index.
+This process can take several minutes depending on how many things you have bookmarked.
+Be patient, this will only happen once!

 Installation - For Everyday Use
 -----